 Initial Step: Integrate Google Analytics and Search Console

 Integration also helps you avoid switching between the apps while collecting your site’s data.
-Also, you can export analytics data that include fields fetched from the Search Console account.
+Also, you can export analytics data that includes fields fetched from the Search Console account.

 How to use Google Search Console?